Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 Sutton SignWriting already exists as a working, globally used system with software, data, and standards.

-What it lacks is stable institutional support.
+What it lacks is stable institutional stewardship.

-With the right home, it becomes a research and technical resource that others can rely on, build on, and fund with confidence.
+Under an accountable host, consortium, or fiscal-sponsor model, it becomes a research and technical resource that others can rely on, build on, and fund with confidence.